Submillimetre astronomy

 Submillimetre astronomy or submillimeter astronomy (see spelling differences) is the branch of observational astronomy that is conducted at submillimetre wavelengths (i.e., terahertz radiation) of the electromagnetic spectrum.
 Astronomers place the submillimetre waveband between the far-infrared and microwave wavebands, typically taken to be between a few hundred micrometres and a millimetre.
 It is still common in submillimetre astronomy to quote wavelengths in 'microns', the old name for micrometre.

 Submillimetre observations can be used to trace emission from gas and dust, including the CI, CO, and CII lines.
 Sources behind this emission include molecular clouds and dark cloud cores, which can be used to clarify the process of star formation from earliest collapse to stellar birth, by determining chemical abundances in dark clouds and the cooling mechanisms for the molecules which comprise them.
 Other sources include protoplanetary discs, dusty starburst galaxies in the early Universe, immediate environments surrounding AGN, and secondary anisotropies in the cosmic microwave background.
+Astronomers estimate that interstellar dust absorbs up to half of all radiation emitted by stars and galaxies, which is re-emitted in the far-infrared and submillimeter bands, making submillimeter observations key to understanding the universe.
+Recent findings have utilized submillimetre astronomy to measure the Sunyaev–Zeldovich effect in galaxy clusters, proving the existence of hot Intracluster medium.

 Submillimetre observations have been used to constrain models of planetary, stellar, and galactic formation and evolution.
 By studying foreground elements of the CMB and environments around SMBHs, submillimetre astronomy can also be used to constrain models of quantum gravity and to investigate the role of gravitational waves and relativistic neutrinos in the early Universe.
 Notably, the Event Horizon Telescope, which produce the first image of a black hole in 2020 using radio and far-infrared observations, also conducts VLBI observations within the submillimeter regime at 870μm.